-Smoking cigarettes definitely increases the risk of bladder cancer.
-Over a third of all bladder cancers are caused by smoking.
+Smoking cigarettes increases the risk of bladder cancer.
+Around half of all bladder cancers are caused by smoking.

 Your risk of getting bladder cancer if you smoke is up to 4 times that of someone who has never smoked.
 People with the highest risk are those who:

 - have smoked for a long time

 Smoking other types of tobacco products like cigars and pipes also increases your risk.

 Chemicals in the smoke get into the bloodstream.
 They are then filtered out of the blood by the kidneys and end up in the urine.
 When the urine is stored in the bladder, these chemicals are in contact with the bladder lining.

 Chemicals called arylamines are known to cause bladder cancer.
 Arylamines in cigarette smoke may be the cause of the increased risk.